snico432/injection-tracker/report/report.md

 | mAP@50 | 0.899 | 0.892 |
 | mAP@50-95 | 0.501 | 0.441 |

-#### Comparison of the performance metrics for the second and third models.
+#### Comparison with the Second Model

-The metrics are relatively similar, with the third model performing slightly better in box metrics, while the second model performs slightly better in mask metrics.
-This is likely due to the larger image size, which preserves more detail in the image and corresponding label, providing more context for the model to learn from.
+The second model achieved slightly higher box precision, recall, and mAP@50, indicating that it produced a greater number of correct detections overall.
+However, the third model achieved a higher box mAP@50–95, suggesting that although it detected fewer boxes, the ones it did predict were more accurately localized.
+For segmentation masks, the third model outperformed the second in all metrics, with a particularly large improvement in mAP@50–95 (0.441 vs 0.312).
+This indicates that increasing image resolution allowed the model to learn from finer spatial details, leading to more precise segmentation boundaries.

 | Metric | Box (Second Model) | Box (Third Model) | Mask (Second Model) | Mask (Third Model) |
 |:--|--:|--:|--:|--:|